NWA Jazz All-Stars Youth Ensemble

 Recruitment for the new NWA Jazz All-Stars Youth Ensemble has begun!

-Now in its fourth season, the NWA Youth Jazz Ensemble (a program of the NWA Jazz Society) offers its members the chance to participate in a unique musical community of like-minded, passionate young musicians at a pivotal point in their personal development.
-The program gives students an opportunity to take techniques they learn in rehearsals and apply them to concert performances and professional recordings.
+2021 marks the fifth season of the NWA Jazz All-Stars Youth Ensemble (a program of the NWA Jazz Society).
+This exciting jazz education experience offers high school students a unique opportunity to join a musical community of passionate young musicians at a pivotal point in their personal development.
+Students have an opportunity to apply techniques they learn in rehearsals to concert performances and professional recordings.

 High school students are selected by audition.
 As part of the program they:

 - receive one-on-one training from professional jazz musicians,

 - participate in a professional studio recording session with bandmates,